-- The Authority also wished to use some of the funds from the Series 2000A bond defeasance to improve health care services to residents of the county as a whole.
-Because the Authority's primary mission is to provide funds for capital projects, the Authority entered into a Memorandum of Agreement ("MOA") with the County to contribute a total of \$500,000 to the County over a five (5) year period for appropriation to nonprofit human health service organizations providing services to residents in the County, as authorized under Section 154.209(14), Florida Statutes.
-Under this statutory provision, there are no restrictions on how the recipient organizations can utilize these funds.
-The Memorandum of Agreement also guarantees certain annual funding to the Council on Aging of West Florida to assist that organization in obtaining the significant state/federal matching funds it needs to fund ongoing operations.
-The Authority has paid a total of \$200,000 as of September 30, 2019, or two annual installments under this agreement.
-See Note 10 for additional information. - At the end of fiscal year 2019, the Authority had net position of \$3,821,048, of which \$50,692 is the balance of the restricted gift for charitable capital improvement grants.
+- Currently, the Authority funds its operations through bond issuance fees, annual fees derived from past financings, the earnings on its investments, and from funds held in its operating reserve.
+The Authority adopted an investment policy in accordance with Florida law, and primarily invests its funds in a managed custodial investment account, and in Florida PRIME, the Local Government Surplus Funds Trust Fund operated by the Florida State Board of Administration.
+At September 30, 2020, 54% of the Authority's investments were in money market mutual funds and the Florida PRIME, while the remaining 46% were in U.S. Government Obligations, federal agency mortgage-backed securities and corporate bonds held in the managed custodial account. - At the end of fiscal year 2020, the Authority had net position of \$4,377,016, of which \$50,692 is the balance of the restricted gift for charitable capital improvement grants.
 The majority of the remaining funds are designated as reserved for specific purposes.
 A reserve of \$2,000,000 was set aside in a prior year to ensure funds for operating expenses of the Authority over the long term (the "Operating Reserve").
-The Operating Reserve balance is \$1,919,812 as of September 30, 2019.
+The Operating Reserve balance is \$1,919,812 as of September 30, 2020.
 A reserve fund of \$100,000 is maintained for bond issue contingency funding.
-The ongoing Grant Program reserve is \$145,051 for capital grants, and \$1,500 for mini grants, for a total of \$146,551.
-A reserve in the amount of \$300,000 is the balance due under the MOA with Escambia County; and the remaining fund balance of \$1,354,993 is classified as undesignated.
+The ongoing Grant Program reserve is \$125,147 for capital grants, and \$1,500 for mini grants, for a total of \$126,647.
+A reserve in the amount of \$200,000 is the balance due under the MOA with Escambia County; and the remaining fund balance of \$1,978,534 is classified as undesignated.
 The Authority determines the levels of these reserves on an annual basis.